A Python package for calculating tissue-specificity metrics for gene expression.

 tspex command.
 It takes an expression matrix file as input and outputs the computed tissue-specificity values.

 usage: tspex [-h] [-l] [-d] [-t THRESHOLD] input_file output_file method Compute gene tissue-specificity from an expression matrix and save the output. positional arguments: input_file Expression matrix file in the TSV, CSV or Excel formats. output_file Output TSV file containing tissue-specificity values. method Tissue-specificity metric.
-Allowed values are: "counts", "tau", "gini", "simpson", "shannon_specificity", "roku_specificity", "tsi", "zscore", "spm", "spm_dpm", "js_specificity", "js_specificity_dpm". optional arguments: -h, --help show this help message and exit -l, --log Log-transform expression values. (default: False) -d, --disable_transformation By default, tissue-specificity values are transformed so that they range from 0 (perfectly ubiquitous) to 1 (perfectly tissue-specific).
+Allowed values are: "counts", "tau", "gini", "simpson", "shannon_specificity", "roku_specificity", "tsi", "zscore", "spm", "spm_dpm", "js_specificity", "js_specificity_dpm". optional arguments: -h, --help show this help message and exit --version show program's version number and exit -l, --log Log-transform expression values. (default: False) -d, --disable_transformation By default, tissue-specificity values are transformed so that they range from 0 (perfectly ubiquitous) to 1 (perfectly tissue-specific).
 If this parameter is used, transformation will be disabled and each metric will have have a diferent range of possible values. (default: False) -t THRESHOLD, --threshold THRESHOLD Threshold to be used with the "counts" metric.
 If another method is chosen, this parameter will be ignored. (default: 0)

 - Using the